rtous/drcav/mongodb/README.md

 ### 2.1 Install a local MongoDB server with Docker

 *NOTE: If you don't have Docker try installing it (instructions [here](../docker.md)).
 If you are not able to use Docker you can install a MongoDB server following [this instructions](https://docs.mongodb.com/manual/installation/) and jump to section 3.*

+**NOTE: If you had trouble setting up your machine, you can do the lab using an online sandbox environment like [this](https://onecompiler.com/mongodb) or [this](https://codapi.org/mongodb/).
+In that case, you can directly jump to section 3.3.
+Note that these sandboxes do not maintain state between runs, so you will need to chain all commands together.
+You won't be able to do the last part (interacting with mongodb from python) with a sandbox**

 <!--
 Let's first setup a local directory to be shared with the Docker container.
 Let's create a "drcav" directory in your home directory.